Section 1 - General information

 Users have a huge responsibility, not only towards themselves but towards other road users and pedestrians.
 Voi believe that education is a powerful tool, such as the Ride Like Voila e-scooter traffic school.
 Voi has developed an in-app reaction-time test that is activated during certain hours of the day when people are likely to be imbibing.
 The test aims to educate users on why drunk riding is unsafe (impacts reflexes, balance, overall judgement), and to encourage them to consider alternative modes of transport if they get poor results in the cognitive test.
 Voi can also implement no-parking zones in areas with bars and nightlife to discourage scooter use.

 How does Voi work with the police?
-Will the police take action against private e-scooters?
+Will the police act against private e-scooters?

 Voi has been working closely with the local police force since before the trials to ensure that appropriate safety and enforcement measures will be put in place.
 They meet regularly to discuss issues and measures.
 Police are aware of the rules of the trial, and they can report rogue riders and recommend blocks to Voi users accounts.
 Police are also aware that private e-scooters are illegal to ride in public places, and they will take appropriate action if an offending rider is caught.